myafka/HN-API-Docs/Use cases.md

 print(cut_data)
 ```
-In response you will get an array with 50 ids of the new stories.
+In response, you will get an array with 50 ids of the stories.

 ```
 [